New Music on Boom

 Elton John & Brandi Carlile - Who Believes in Angels - another collaboration with Bernie Taupin, taken from their forthcoming album of the same name, released in April

-Gary Kemp - I Know Where I’m Going - the Spandau Ballet songwriter with this week’s number one song in Mike Read’s Heritage Chart, from his latest album This Destination
+Gary Kemp - I Know Where I’m Going - the Spandau Ballet songwriter with another fine track from his latest album This Destination

 Harriet - Mountain - a brand new original song, which she’s co-written with John Bettis, who crafted numerous hits for The Carpenters, and released to coincide with her UK tour